SamGree/Battleships/README.md

      - ![Tux, the Linux mascot](/readme.images/platform.forgot.png)
 - Indentation errors - Received indentation errors e.g "line code too long, over-indented and trailing whitespace" Fixed the indentation by ensuring all code lines in the functions were correctly aligned.
      - ![Tux, the Linux mascot](/readme.images/indentation.png)
+- **Unsolved Bugs**

 ## Credits
- - This video help me to understand basic of python <https://www.youtube.com/watch?v=XKHEtdqhLK8>
  - The main structure of this game coming from code institute.
-I used Code Institute’s code for my Battleships project to leverage their reliable solutions and best practices.
+I used **Code Institute’s** code for my Battleships project to leverage their reliable solutions and best practices.
 This foundation provided proven techniques and efficient problem-solving.
-I then integrated my own code to customize and complete the project, ensuring it met specific requirements and aligned with Python programming goals.".<https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/>
+I then integrated my own code to customize and complete the project, ensuring it met specific requirements and aligned with Python programming goals.
+Here is the link to that page:".<https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/>.
+ - This video help me to understand basic of python <https://www.youtube.com/watch?v=XKHEtdqhLK8>
  - Those two websites gave me ideas on how to Building the gameboard.
  - <https://teamtreehouse.com/community/dont-know-how-to-start-python-project-2-battleship>
  - <https://stackoverflow.com/questions/53446425/creating-a-row-of-numbers-letters-in-my-python-battleship-game>